Skip to Content

 It is important to differentiate between visitation and custody.
 While both involve a parent's time with a child, custody grants a parent legal rights and responsibilities.
 Legal custody encompasses the right to make significant decisions about the child's life, such as medical care, education, and religious upbringing.
 Physical custody refers to the child's primary residence.

-In contrast, visitation does not confer these rights or responsibilities.
+In contrast, visitation does not allow for these rights or responsibilities.
 Non-custodial parents have the right to spend time with their children, but they do not have legal or physical custody.

 How Are Visitation Rights Determined in Colorado?